tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_test_everything.md

 ## Testing overview

 Walking through all the steps in documentation yourself, as a technical writer, is critical to producing good documentation.
 But the more complex setup you have, the more difficult it can be to walk through all of the steps.
-Especially with developer documentation, the tasks are not trivial.
+Especially with developer documentation, the tasks required to test out your documentation are not trivial.
 Still, they are essential to creating user-centered documentation.
+This is my biggest tip for having success as a technical writer creating API documentation: test everything.

 <a href="https://flic.kr/p/6Grete"><img src="{{ "/images/restapicourse/testingeverything.jpg" | prepend: site.baseurl }}" alt="Testing everything" /></a>